Skip over main navigation

 The trials produced research publications in leading medical journals, including the Journal of Thrombosis and Haemostasis and the New England Journal of Medicine; and provided the basis for early access to new-targeted drugs for Australian patients.

-Complex microRNA control of blood coagulation
+Complex microRNA control of blood coagulation - oestrogen-mediated thrombosis

 This research has resulted in new miR-based related blood diagnostic tests and miR-based therapies currently being developed.

-Thrombotic Thrombocytopaenic Purpura
+Thrombotic Thrombocytopenic Purpura

-Thrombotic Thrombocytopaenic Purpura (TTP) is a rare and fatal disease caused by a deficiency of the Von Willebrand factor cleaving enzyme, ADAMTS-13.
+Thrombotic Thrombocytopenic Purpura (TTP) is a rare and fatal disease caused by a deficiency of the Von Willebrand factor cleaving enzyme, ADAMTS-13.
 ADAMTS-13 deficiency can be hereditary, but more often is an acquired disorder due to the production of inhibitory autoantibodies.
 It occurs in around 20 patients per year per million people.
-The PBI research division leads the Asia Pacific Microangiopathy Thrombocytopaenia (APMAT) Network across 24 leading centres in the Asia Pacific (AP) to rapidly collect and bio-bank clinical material on a large number of patients with Thrombotic Microangiopathy.
+The PBI research division leads the Asia Pacific Microangiopathy Thrombocytopenia (APMAT) Network across 24 leading centres in the Asia Pacific (AP) to rapidly collect and bio-bank clinical material on a large number of patients with Thrombotic Microangiopathy.
 Our work has standardised diagnostic ADAMTS-13 testing in the AP region, and utilising the APMAT bio-bank we are exploring new diagnostic algorithms and developing new molecular testing.

 Our understanding of the rare TTP disease has led to a proposal for further research on the disease and a global standardisation study of ADAMTS13 testing.